 How to prepare for PMP®?

-Well, you are now quite aware with PMP® & PDUs kind of stuff.
-Let’s talk about how you will prepare once you done through it.
+Well, you are now quite aware of PMP® & PDUs kind of stuff.
+Let’s talk about how you will prepare once you have gone through it.

 You have to follow PMBOK – 6 that is known as “Project Management Body of Knowledge”.
 PMBOK is pronounced as PIMBOK.

-All you have to do, understand its tools & techniques -no memorization are required anymore.
+All you have to do, understand its tools & techniques – no memorization is required anymore.

 Buy some online materials to practice your knowledge like exam simulators.
 Once you are confident schedule your exam.

 PMP® Application & Audit?

 Hang on, before this you have to fill online application at PMI® website online.
 It is quite simple but if you feel any difficulty put in comments, I will personally help you out.